Total TimePrep: 25 min. Bake: 30 min. + cooling

 - Press dough into a greased 8-in. square baking pan; spread with preserves.
 In a small bowl, mix melted butter, water and remaining sugar; stir in hazelnuts.
 Spread over preserves.

-- Bake 30-35 minutes or until edges are golden brown and center is set.
+- Bake until edges are golden brown and center is set, 30-35 minutes.
 Cool 15 minutes on a wire rack.
 Cut into sixteen 2-in. squares.
 Cut squares into triangles.
 Remove to wire racks to cool completely.